jpaulm/javafbp-websockets/README.md

 **Latest release: `javafbp-websockets-1.2.2`**

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
 The components are basically **@tootallnate**'s AutobahnServerTest code - see the [Java-WebSocket](https://porter.io/github.com/TooTallNate/Java-WebSocket) web page - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.

+The key concept here is that of "substreams", where each substream is delimited by special Information Packets (IPs): `open bracket` and `close bracket`.
+The first IP of each substream provides the context information, including an indication of which client sent it.

 Promoted to Maven, July 12, 2017.
 To locate, [search Maven](http://search.maven.org/#search%7Cga%7C1%7Cjavafbp-websockets).